SCHOOLS

 Offerings & Intentions

-Artists come - not as empty vessels to be filled - but as active agents in a school we make together, with hands in daily life on the land and co-creating the curriculum.
-Plan on around four hours of scheduled time together Monday to Thursday including presentations of student work and a shared evening meal.
-The rest of the time is free, for art-making, musing, engaging with the land and each other.
-The daily program is shaped by the group with guidance and support from a resident SCF artist guide/facilitator.
+Artists come not as empty vessels to be filled - but as active agents in a school we make together, with hands involved in the daily life of the land, while co-creating the curriculum.
+Plan on around four hours of scheduled time together Monday to Thursday plus presentations of student work and a shared evening meal.
+The rest of the time is free, for art-making, musing, exploring the coast, engaging with the land and each other.
+The daily program is set in advance and then adjusted by the group as needed with guidance and support from a local artist guide/facilitator.

 Each artist comes with both an intention for their time on the land and an offering, a skill or capacity to offer the community in at least one of these seven expansive categories that may - or may not - be a part of what they consider their art practice: